danielpmorton/pyastrobee/docs/getting_started.md

 import pybullet
 pybullet.isNumpyEnabled()
 ```
 The `isNumpyEnabled()` line should return `1`.
-If not, `pip uninstall pybullet`, then make sure that numpy is installed in your current environment, and retry `pip install pybullet`
+If not, `pip uninstall pybullet`, then make sure that numpy is installed in your current environment, and retry the pip installation seen above.

 ## Interacting with the Astrobee